 An employee on court leave who has been excused by the proper court authority shall report to his/her official duty station if such interruption in court service will permit four (4) or more consecutive hours of employment.
 Court leave shall not affect any employment rights of the individual.

 No court leave shall be granted when the employee is the defendant or is engaged in personal litigation.

+An employee who was assigned to the third shift shall be granted paid leave for the shift immediately preceding the jury service or court appearance pursuant to paragraphs A and D above.

 Section 7.
 Military Leave